AsoStrife/Delaunay-Triangulation/README.md

 > - 200.000 Points: ≈ 2,4 seconds
 > - 300.000 Points ≈ 3,90 seconds

-My algorithm does not allow the insertion of two equal points (with the same coordinates), so if we try to insert the same input file twice, the triangulation will be more faster.
+My algorithm does not allow the insertion of two equal points (with the same coordinates), so if we try to insert the same input file twice, the triangulation will be faster.
 For example if we add twice the 200k points file, the second time the triangulation will take only ≈ 1.20 seconds.

 Voronoi Diagram
 -------------